johngodley/redirection/README.md

 ## Building

 Redirection is mostly a PHP plugin, but does contain files that need to be built.
-For this you'll need Gulp, Node, and Yarn installed.
+For this you'll need Gulp, Node, and pnpm installed.
 Install required modules with:

-`yarn install`
+`pnpm install`

 ### React

 Some parts of the UI are React and can be built with:

-`yarn build`
+`pnpm build`

-`yarn start`
+`pnpm start`

 This will start Webpack in hot-reload mode, and you can make changes to JS files and have them auto-loaded.